Level crossings by country: Australia

+Many regional and rural level crossings in Australia, such as this one near Gilgandra, New South Wales, have no active warning measures to announce incoming trains.

 Australian railways generally follow United States practices, and they have increasingly been employing American-made crossing warning equipment, such as level crossing predictors, which are able to provide a consistent amount of warning time for trains of widely varying speeds.
 There are many different types of rail crossings in Australia; railways that run through rural areas often do not have barriers or even lights/bells to warn of incoming trains, while urban crossings will either have lights and bells or lights, bells, and boom gates.

 In Melbourne, there are two level crossings where electrified train tracks cross roads with electrified tram tracks: one at Riversdale and one at Kooyong.
 These crossings are fitted with equipment to change the voltage supplied to the overhead wiring depending on the vehicle using the crossing, and trains are severely speed-limited across these intersections.
 Due partly to this complication, as well as deaths, accidents and traffic problems at level crossings, the Victorian Government under former premier Daniel Andrews started the Level Crossing Removal Project in 2015 with the aim of removing 50 level crossings, which was later extended to 110.

 All cases where a train line crosses a road are classified as level crossings whether or not they are signed.
 A tram track in its own right-of-way crossing a road can also be classified as a level crossing if it is signed with a crossbuck reading either "tramway crossing" or "railway crossing".
 Otherwise, it is considered a regular intersection and usually has either traffic lights or a give-way sign facing the road (see Gallery).

 Some innovations in Australia are crossbucks with a pair of flashing yellow lights at about 200 m before the level crossing, called advance active warning signals (AAWS).
 This is done particularly where there are curves and other visibility problems on the road.
 AAWS are used where road speeds are high, and braking distances are extended, or where the level crossing is obscured by blind curves or sunlight.
 Another innovation is to transmit level crossing warning signals by radio into the cabin of nearby vehicles.
 This is useful at passive crossings, which are not fitted with flashing lights.

 In areas subject to the Advanced Train Management System (ATMS), level crossings are controlled by satellite downlinks, and supervised by satellite uplinks.

 Australia also has about 4000 km of sugar-cane narrow-gauge railways.
 Many level crossings on these lines are protected with the regular red railway warning lights and crossbucks, often supplemented by a red flashing light on top of the pole.
 Level crossings with barriers are very rare.